Dictionary Insertion Prompting for Multilingual Reasoning on Multilingual Large Language Models: Introduction

 We benchmark DIP on about 200 languages from FLORES-200 \citep{nllb2022}.
 Since there are no adequate datasets for covering those languages, we use a high-quality SOTA translator NLLB 3.3B\footnote{https://huggingface.co/spaces/Narrativaai/NLLB-Translator} to translate existing arithmetic reasoning benchmarks such as GSM8K \citep{2021arXiv211014168C} and commonsense reasoning benchmarks such as Date \citep{2022arXiv220604615S}.

-In general, we make three key contributions. \begin{itemize} \itemsep{0em} \item We propose a simple, novel, yet computationally lightweight approach called DIP for better reasoning on multilingual tasks on LLMs. \item Extensive strong results across several benchmarks on ChatGPT and Llama LLMs verify the effectiveness of DIP. \item We investigated further why DIP is useful and found better intermediate translation and thinking steps are the key. \end{itemize} In addition, our code and the synthetic benchmark we created will be open-sourced upon publication.
+In general, we make three key contributions. \begin{itemize} \itemsep{0em} \item We propose a simple, novel, yet computationally lightweight approach called DIP for better reasoning on multilingual tasks on LLMs. \item Extensive strong results across several benchmarks on ChatGPT and Llama LLMs verify the effectiveness of DIP. \item We investigated further why DIP is useful and found that better intermediate translation and thinking steps are the key. \end{itemize}